 When a domain name is registered, the registrar requires your full name, address, phone number and email address to be provided.
 This information is then entered into the Whois database and was traditionally made publicly available to anyone on the internet to search for and utilise in any which way they wish.
-With Whois Privacy, these details would be masked, so access to this information is restricted from public consumption.
-Some of the main benefits of masking your data are reducing spam, reducing Identity theft and concealing your physical location.
+With Whois Privacy, these details would be masked, so access to this information is restricted from public consumption, but would still be available to law enforcement officers.

 Before the introduction of GDPR, if you registered a .UK domain via Nominet then all registrant details would be published by default.
 Non-trading individuals could opt out of having their address listed publicly via the Whois privacy service, free of charge, but the rest of their personal data would still be available.